adaltas/node-shell/packages/parameters/src/plugins/help.coffee.md

         helping = Object.values(config.options)
         # Search the help option
         .filter (options) -> options.help
-        # Check if it is present in the parsed parameters
+        # Check if it is present in the extracted arguments
         .some (options) -> cparams[options.name]?
         if helping
           throw utils.error [